-- 4. The Appellant preferred this appeal against the Impugned Order before the Appellate Bench (the Bench) on the following grounds; - i.
-The Respondent while passing the Impugned Order has ignored the submissions of the Appellant. - ii.
-The Appellant being Chairman/non-executive director was not involved in the management of the Company.
-Therefore, the case of the Appellant does not fall within the ambit of "knowingly and wilfully a party to the default".
-The Impugned Order has been passed in a mechanical manner without determination of willful default of the Appellant. - iii.
+- 4. The Appellant preferred this Appeal against the Impugned Order before the Appellate Bench (the Bench) on the following grounds; - i.
+The Respondent has ignored the submissions of the Appellant. - ii.
+The Appellant being a nominee director was not involved in the management of the Company.
+Therefore, the case of the Appellant does not fall within the ambit of "knowingly and willfully a party to the default".
+The Impugned Order has been passed without determination of willful default of the Appellant. - iii.
 The Respondent has ignored the facts and record because the AGM for the year 2014 of the Company was held on 26/12/14 whereas the AGM for 2015 was held on 22/03/16, hence AGM was held within fifteen months from the date of preceding meeting.
-Therefore, directors including the Appellant have complied the requirements of Section 158 of the Ordinance.
+Therefore, directors including the Appellant have complied with the requirements of Section 158 of the Ordinance. - iv.
+That the SCN is bad in law as the Respondent failed to issue SCN to the Company despite the clear provisions of law that in case of default in complying with the provisions of Section 158, the company and every officer of the company who is knowingly and willfully a party to the default shall be liable for penal action.